-The Portuguese who settled in Recife, around 1534, were the initial ones to rule Recife.
-To begin with, financially, the Portuguese were in a very bad state.
-To reduce the uncertainty of their settlements and be assured of their possession of the port, the Portuguese rulers divided the port into strips, which they called captaincies.
-They handed these strips over to the Portuguese businessmen who would have to develop their colonies with their own finances on behalf of the rulers.
+The Portuguese settled in Recife around 1534 and ruled it.
+Initially, the Portuguese were in a terrible state financially.
+To reduce the uncertainty of their settlements and be assured of their possession of the port, they divided the port into strips, which they called captaincies.
+These strips were handed over to Portuguese people in business to develop their colonies with their finances.

-Most captaincies failed, with the exclusion of the Captaincy of Pernambuco, which was ruled by Duarte Coelho Pereira.
+Most captaincies failed, excluding the Captaincy of Pernambuco, which Duarte Coelho Pereira ruled.
 He founded the villages of Olinda and Igaracu near Recife.

-Initially Duarte Coelho Pereira tried to steer the native people in the cultivation of the cane industry, but he realized that they could not adapt to the work.
-So he was left with no option but that of importing slaves from Africa, India and later from Netherlands.
-So today you can see a lot of mixture of African-Indian-Brazilian-Dutch customs in Recife.
-That makes it the most culturally varied city in Brazil.
+Initially, Duarte Coelho Pereira tried to steer the native people to cultivate the sugarcane, but he realised that they could not adapt to the work.
+So he was left with no option but to import slaves from Africa, India, and later from the Netherlands.
+So today, one can see a lot of mixture of African-Indian-Brazilian-Dutch customs in Recife, making it the most culturally diverse city in Brazil.

-To begin with the Portuguese and the Dutch had good relations.
-But later in the 15th century when Spain invaded Portugal, they prohibited the Dutch from entering Brazil, as they were the main distributors of sugar in Europe.
-The Dutch attacked many sugar-producing cities in Brazil, one of them being Recife.
+In the early 15th century, the Portuguese and the Dutch had good relations.
+Still, later when Spain invaded Portugal, they prohibited the Dutch from entering Brazil, as they were the leading sugar distributors in Europe.
+It resulted in the Dutch attacking many sugar-producing cities in Brazil, one of them being Recife.